|

 Cascade

-Placid Valley.
-The entire hike is in a wooden trail except for the last ˝ km,
+The entire hike is in a wooden trail except for the last ½ km, which

-which is on bare rock.
-This summit stands apart from the other High Peaks, so
+is on bare rock.
+This summit stands apart from the other High Peaks,

-there is no view over those highest summits that are Mt.
-Marcy, Mt.
-Colden or
+so there is no view over those highest summits that are Mt.
+Marcy,

 Giant

+Range, Mt.
 Marcy, Algonquin Peak and up to Cascade Mt..
-This trail difficulty is similar
+This trail

-is very progressive.
-The second most popular approach is the Roaring Brook Trail
+The second most popular approach is the Roaring Brook Trail that

-that passes a side trail leading to a waterfall (Roaring Brook Falls) then follows
+passes a side trail leading to a waterfall (Roaring Brook Falls)

 The